-Nine rare plant species occur in wetland cell W-2, with this cell being the most rich in rare plant species.
-Several clumps of cluster sedge were found in the central and northwest portions of the cell.
-Arkansas sedge, which historically has been common throughout the cell, was only observed as a few individuals.
+Eight rare plant species occur in wetland cell W-2, with this cell being the most rich in rare plant species.
+Several clumps of cluster sedge were found in the central portion of the cell.
+Arkansas sedge, which in 2019 was only observed as a few individuals, was common throughout the cell.
 Opaque prairie sedge is fairly common and is scattered throughout the cell in low areas that are not inundated for long durations.
-Historically, a large population of hammock sedge existed in the southern half of this cell, but during 2018 and 2019, only a few individuals were observed.
-Several colonies of woolly sedge occur in the northeast and southeast portions of this cell.
-Wolf's spikerush occurs scattered at the edge of open marshes within the cell on the north and west edges.
+Historically, a large population of hammock sedge existed in the southern half of this cell, but during 2018, 2019, and 2020 only a few individuals were observed.
+Several colonies of woolly sedge occur in the northeast, southwest, and southeast portions of this cell.
+Wolf's spikerush is fairly common and is scattered throughout the cell.
 Pointed sedge was observed for the first time within this cell in 2018 as scattered individuals.
-During 2019 it was observed just outside the berm on the northwest corner and inside the berm in the northeast portion of the cell.
-In 2018, Pink milkwort was observed for the first time outside of the southern berm, but was not observed during 2019.
-A single large, fruiting tree of Reverchon's hawthorn that was historically observed on the west side of the wooded area outside the berm on the west edge of this cell was not observed during 2018 or 2019.
+During 2019 and again in 2020 it was observed just outside the berm on the northwest corner and inside the berm in the northeast portion of the cell.
+In 2018, Pink milkwort was observed for the first time outside of the southern berm, but was not observed during 2019 or 2020.
+A single large, fruiting tree of Reverchon's hawthorn was observed on the west side of the wooded area outside the berm on the west edge of this cell.
 Tall horned beaksedge was observed in the southwest portion of the cell.
 The locations of these rare plant species are shown on the aerial photograph contained within Appendix III.